 Date Written: September 19, 2017

 The first Greek bailout on April 11, 2010 triggered a significant reevaluation of sovereign credit risk across Europe.
 We exploit this event to examine the transmission of sovereign to corporate credit risk.
 A ten percent increase in sovereign credit risk raises corporate credit risk on average by 1.1 percent after the bailout.
-These effects are more pronounced in countries that belong to the Eurozone and that are more financially distressed.
-Bank dependence, public ownership, and the sovereign ceiling are channels that enhance the risk transmission.
-The empirical evidence is suggestive of risk spillovers from sovereign to corporate credit risk through a financial and a fiscal channel, as the effects are more pronounced for firms that are bank or government dependent.
+The evidence is suggestive of risk spillovers from sovereign to corporate credit risk through a financial and a fiscal channel, as the effects are more pronounced for firms that are bank or government dependent.
 We find no support for indirect risk transmission through a deterioration of macroeconomic fundamentals.

 Keywords: bailout, contagion, credit risk, Greece, risk transmission

 Augustin, Patrick and Boustanifar, Hamid and Breckenfelder, Johannes H. and Schnitzler, Jan, Sovereign to Corporate Risk Spillovers (September 19, 2017).
 Available at SSRN: https://ssrn.com/abstract=2097391 or http://dx.doi.org/10.2139/ssrn.2097391